-Faculty: Professors Baum (chair), Cameron, Fernandez, Gilroy, Givnish, Graham, Spalding, Sytsma, Waller, J. Zedler; Associate Professors Ane, Hotchkiss, Larget, Otegui; Assistant Professors Emshwiller, Maeda; Faculty Affiliates Amasino, Brunet, Spooner, P. Zedler
+Faculty: Professors Waller (chair), Baum, Cameron, Fernandez, Gilroy, Givnish, Graham, Larget, Otegui, Spalding, Sytsma, J. Zedler; Associate Professors Ane, Emshwiller, Hotchkiss; Assistant Professors Maeda, McCulloh; Affiliate and Adjunct Faculty: Amasino, Brunet, Spooner, Wiedenhoft, P. Zedler

-The Department of Botany, with an active graduate program leading to the M.S. and Ph.D. degrees, consists of 20 faculty members and approximately 40 graduate students.
-According to the American Council on Education Rating of Graduate Program Quality, the department ranks, as it has for many years, among the top five departments of botany in the country.
+The Department of Botany consists of 22 faculty members with about 40 graduate students pursuing M.S. and Ph.D. degrees.
+The American Council on Education Rating of Graduate Program Quality ranks the department among the top five departments of botany in the country.

-Graduate students work with faculty and staff on a wide range of projects in plant biology at any level of organization, from molecules, through cells and organs, to populations, communities, and lineages of organisms.
-Major research areas emphasized are molecular, cellular, and developmental biology; structural plant biology; ecology; evolution; and systematics.
-Advanced instruction and opportunities for research are also available in phycology, bryology, mycology, ethnobotany, paleoecology, restoration ecology, taxonomy, genetics, and physiology.
-Increasingly, graduate student projects in botany encompass more than one of these categories.
-Master's students may complete a nonthesis professional degree in ecological restoration, which is designed to prepare them for careers in environmental consulting, natural resource agencies, and nongovernmental organizations.
+Graduate students work with faculty and staff on a range of projects in plant biology at all levels of organization, from molecules, through cells and organs, to populations, communities, and lineages of organisms.
+Major research areas include molecular, cellular, and developmental biology; structural plant biology; ecology; evolution; and systematics.
+We also provide advanced instruction and opportunities for research in phycology, bryology, mycology, ethnobotany, paleoecology, conservation and restoration ecology, taxonomy, genetics, and physiology.
+Increasingly, graduate student projects encompass two or more of these categories.
+Master's students may complete a non-thesis program in conservation or restoration ecology designed to prepare them for careers in environmental consulting, natural resource agencies, and nongovernmental organizations.

 Graduate study in the Department of Botany requires a combination of advanced course work, participation in seminars, and original research.
-Course requirements are set up in four tracks: general botany; ecology; evolution; and molecular, cellular, and developmental biology.
-Independent research is usually initiated soon after arrival.
-Through consultation with a faculty supervisor, each student selects a track that includes a combination of courses and research topics that are related to his or her interests and that will provide the array of techniques and detailed knowledge needed for effective research.
+Course requirements follow one of five tracks: general botany; ecology; evolution; molecular, cellular, and developmental biology; or the non-thesis Master's degree in conservation and restoration ecology.
+The department encourages students to pursue independent research soon after arriving.
+In consultation with the faculty advisor, each student selects a track that includes courses and research topics related to his or her interests and training in the array of techniques and approaches needed to pursue research.

-The Department of Botany will consider as candidates for advanced degrees applicants who fulfill the minimum admissions requirements of the Graduate School.
-The credentials of each candidate must be submitted to the department.
-Applications for fall admission should be submitted by January 2 in order to be considered for financial support; applications may be reviewed until April 15.
+The Department of Botany will consider applicants for graduate degrees who surpass the minimum admissions requirements of the Graduate School.
+Candidates for fall admission should submit their full applications to the department by December 1 to be considered for financial support.
+Applications may be reviewed until April 15.
 All applicants are required to take the general Graduate Record Exam (GRE).
-The GRE subject test in Biology or in Cell and Molecular Biology is not required but, if available, will be considered in the admission process.
-Admission is based on the applicant's shared interests with one or more potential faculty advisors, undergraduate record, GRE scores, letters of recommendation, previous research experience, and statement of purpose.
+The GRE subject test in Biology or in Cell and Molecular Biology is not required but, if available, will be considered.
+Admission is based on the applicant's statement of purpose, undergraduate record, GRE scores, letters of recommendation, experience in research, and the interests they share with one or more potential faculty advisors.

 For more information: Department of Botany, Graduate Coordinator, 430 Lincoln Drive, Madison, WI 53706-1381; 608-262-0476; email@example.com; www.botany.wisc.edu.